Back To Search Results

 • Hypocitraturia

-• Hypovolemia, dehydration, and oliguria (low urinary volume)
+• Hypovolemia, dehydration, or oliguria (ie, low urinary volume) [26][27][28][29][30]

 History and Physical

-Normocalcemic primary hyperparathyroidism is largely asymptomatic, but a few have fractures or renal stones.
-Even those without symptoms may have abnormalities in DEXA (dual-energy X-ray absorptiometry) or renal ultrasound scans.
-Elevated blood pressure and neuropsychiatric symptoms may accompany nPHPT, but it is unclear if there is a direct relationship.
+NHPT is largely asymptomatic, but some have fractures or renal stones.
+Even asymptomatic patients may have abnormalities in dual-energy x-ray absorptiometry scans (DEXA) or renal ultrasounds.
+Elevated blood pressure and neuropsychiatric symptoms may accompany NHPT, but whether a direct relationship exists is unclear.

 Evaluation